By Lawrence “Buddy” Martin

 A Step Back in Time

 I think it is important to share how I actually came to realize Jesus as my Lord and Savior.
 It was 1963.
 I had just gotten out of the Navy.
 A cousin kept insisting that I go to church with her.
 So I did.
 It was in church that I first saw my wife to be.
-In short order I fell in love with this beautiful Pentecostal girl.
+In short order, I fell in love with this beautiful Pentecostal girl.
 We married that same year.
-(That was 50 years ago.)
+(Fifty-three years, September, 2016.)

-Not many months afterwards I found myself in the world of the Pentecostal altar.
+Not many months afterward I found myself in the world of the Pentecostal altar.
 Revival after revival found me in the altar.
 My heart was so thirsty.

 It seemed as though I was being drawn right there with the disciples.
 The Holy Spirit was opening my ears to hear.

-When Philip asked the Lord to show them the Father, the Lord spoke directly into my heart.
+When Philip asked the Lord to show them the Father, it was as if the Lord was speaking to my heart.
 Jesus said,

 Tears fell on my open Bible.
 Jesus was the very Lord that my mother had taught me to pray to as a child.
 But this time I knew who He really was.
 Jesus is the Christ the Son of the living God.
 Jesus was and is God.